asifaminisonline/RoR-Capstone-Project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank microverse for providing all the resources to buld this
+I give credit to Gregoire Vella on Behance for the original design idea.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>